intellifi-nl/push-doc/spot_protocol.md

 ```

-For
+Please do note that bigger messages are send in multiple chunks.
+We *don't* guarantee that one event is always placed in one chunk.
+We do plan to offer a Node.js library that offers you an event stream.

 Telnet (debugging)
 ------------------

 You may enable a telnet server on the spot for a direct connection on TCP port 23.
-This will allow you to receive the spot protocol on your terminal or in custom application.
+This will allow you to receive the `spot protocol` on your terminal or in custom application.
 We do not advice you to use this option for production environments.
 It's not encrypted nor it's protected by a password.
-It also requires you to adminster all the ip addresses of your Spots.
+It also requires you to administer all the ip addresses of your Spots.
 It's turned off by default.

 Implementing SSH would solve some of the mentioned problems.
 At this moment we don't plan to do this.
 (As a consequence of our strong believe in the earlier mentioned 'outbound' strategy.)